 • Shawn Seher

-The love and prayers of the congregation are extended to Bill Jackson and children Bill, Scott and Melissa and families on the death of wife and mother, Judi Jackson, on June 6th.
-Judi´s service was held on June 11th.
+The love and prayers of the congregation are extended to Diane Hagan and sons Luke and Patrick on the death of husband and father, Michael Hagan, on June 2.
+Arrangements are pending.

 Congratulations to Heather Abraham and Josh Brandt who were united in marriage on June 2 in Kalamazoo.
 Congratulations to Aaron and Jill Kelley on the birth of a daughter, Jenna Therese Kelley, on May 24.

 Thank you so much for all of the support, love, prayers, and cards you have sent our way during this time of love.
 Dick loved this church and poured his heart and soul into it for years.
 It is apparent that the church loved him, too.
 Our deepest appreciation.

 Marion, Rick, Betty, Daniel, Joseph, and Lydia DeVinney

 BLOOD DRIVE Our next Blood Drive will be Monday, June 10 from 3:00 - 7:00 pm in Wesley Hall.
 Please use the Sunday sign-up sheet or call the office to reserve a time to donate blood.
 If you can´t donate blood, cookies and caffeinated beverages are also needed!
 Be a part of this important mission to save lives.

 FEEDING AMERICA Join us Saturday, June 15 for the monthly food distribution at Cesar Chavez Elementary (1205 Grandville St. SW 49503).
 The truck arrives at 8:30 am for set-up, and the distribution begins at 9:00 am.
 First UMC is responsible for this month, so we need volunteers to help unload the truck and to assist clients in selecting food.
 Please use the sign-up sheet if you can help.